Adithya Adithya

 BFSS Model on the Lattice (DAAD-WISE project) [May 2023 - July 2023]

-Abstract: I contributed to the lattice implementation by writing Energy and 4-point correlator observables in the C++ implementation of the model, and further analyzing the simulation data to verify the model's behavior.
+The BFSS matrix model is a model of matrix quantum mechanics with a single temporal dimension.
+It is obtained from a dimensional reduction of a 9+1 dimensional supersymmetric Yang-Mills to 0+1 dimensions, and is postulated to be dual to M theory thus bridging the studies of Yang-Mills to the studies of Quantum Gravity.
+In this project, I contributed to the lattice implementation of the BFSS model by writing Energy and 4-point correlator observables in the C++ implementation of the model, and further analyzing the simulation data to verify the model's behavior.
 We observed an anomalous behavior of gauge invariant 4-point correlators.
-To confirm the validity of the code, I wrote statistical analysis pipelines and tests for the simulation data, and also implemented the observable in the existing FORTRAN implementation and cross-verified the simulation results.
+To confirm that the anomaly was not a programming artifact, I wrote statistical analysis pipelines and tests for the simulation data, and also implemented the observable in the existing FORTRAN implementation and cross-verified the simulation results.
 Further, I also computed the Fermionic Energy on the lattice and verified that the temperature dependence matched with the approximate energy formula obtained by the supersymmetric Ward identities.

 Report Project